 - In Application name, fill out Flow Enterprise Server Integration, or something similar.
 If you want to have multiple Flow Enterprise Server integrations, name them so you can differentiate between them later.

-- Homepage URL: This is the root URL of your Flow Enterprise instance.
-For example, https://flow.mycompany.com
+- In Homepage URL, fill out the root URL of your Flow Enterprise Server instance.
+This will look something like

 - In Application description add a description of the purpose of the application.